splunk/security_content/README.md

 `python content-update.py -o $SPLUNK_HOME/etc/apps/DA-ESS-ContentUpdate --splunk_user admin --splunk_password xxxx`

 # Writing Content
-First, make sure to follow steps one through three under [developing](https://github.com/splunk/security-content#developing) before you begin.
+First, make sure to follow the steps to install **dependecies and pre-commit hook's** under [developing](https://github.com/splunk/security-content#developing) before you begin.

 1. Select the content [piece](https://github.com/splunk/security-content#content-parts) you want to write.
 2. Copy an example and edit it to suit your needs.
 At a minimum, you must write a [story](stories/), [a detection search](detections/), and an [investigative search](investigations/).